PyBioProx/PyBioProx/paper/main.md

 ### Example 1 - Advantages of PD measurements over centroid-centroid measurements

-To demonstrate some of the advantages of PD measurements in describing the relative spatial proximity of biomarkers (over currently utilised alternatives), we generated three artifical images of a red 'biomarker' surrounded by cyan 'biomarkers'.
-Image 1 contains seven cyan objects, four cyan objects that are clustered reasonably closely to the red object and three cyan objects that are located further away from the red object.
-Image 2 has four cyan objects, one of which is reasonably close to the red object, and three of which are further away.
+To demonstrate some of the advantages of PD measurements in describing the relative spatial proximity of biomarkers (over currently utilised alternatives), we generated three artificial images of a red 'biomarker' surrounded by cyan 'biomarkers' (Fig X).
+"Image 1" contains seven cyan objects, four cyan objects that are clustered reasonably tightly to the red object and three cyan objects located further away from the red object.
-The red object in Image 1 can thus be reasonably described as having an increased spatial proximity to cyan objects then the red object in Image 2.
-In an approach described by several groups and implemented in the DiAna ImageJ plugin, the difference between these two images is assessed by measuring the distance between red and cyan-object pairings.
-This can be done by measuring the distance between the centroids of the objects (centroid-centroid measurements), the edges of the objects (edge-edge measurements) or the distance between the centre of one object to the edge of another (centroid-edge measurements) ([2](#2)).
+'Image 2' has four cyan objects, one of which is reasonably close to the red object, and three of which are further away.
+The red object in 'Image 1', therefore, has an increased spatial proximity to cyan objects then the red object in 'Image 2'.

+Previously published methods to quantify the difference between these images involve measuring the distance between pairs of (red and cyan) objects.
+The 'DiAna' ImageJ plug-in, implements a version of this approach.
+Several different types of measurement between each object pairing are available including centroid-centroid measurements, edge-edge measurements or measuring the distance between the centre of one object to the edge of the other (centroid-edge measurements) ([2](#2)).
+In 'Image 1' and 'Image 2', seven and four different pairings (respectively) of the red object to cyan objects are possible.
+To define which of these pairings to collect measurements from, DiAna ranks them by distance.
+The user then defines the number of measurements to collect.
+In 'Image 1', the options range from collecting the closest (red-cyan) measurement to collecting the seven closest red-cyan measurements.
-By measuring only the closest centroid-centroid pairing of red and cyan objects, the red object in Images 1 and 2 are described as having the same levels of relative spatial colocalisation to the cyan objects (Figure 2B).
-Only when averaging two or more centroid-centroid pairings, is the red object in Image 1 described as having an increased spatial proximity to cytan objects then the red object in Image 2.
-This illustrates that while centroid-centroid measurements can detect differences in the relative spatial proximity of biomarkers, the appropriate number of centroid-centroid measurements to use is not necessarily obvious and will likely vary from image to image.
-Measuring both too few or too many centroid-centroid measurements may result in poor detection of true differences in the relative spatial proximity of biomarkers, either by excluding relevant measurements from the calculation or by diluting the colocalisation signal with irrelevant measurements.
-By contrast, the PD<sub>mean/median/max</sub> measurements all show clear differences between Images 1 and 2 with no further analysis decisions needed.
+The number of measurements to take is not necessarily obvious and profoundly influences the outcome of the analysis.
+For example, by measuring only the closest centroid-centroid pairing, the red object in 'Images 1 and 2' are described as having the same levels of relative spatial colocalisation to the cyan objects (Figure 2B).
+Only when averaging two or more centroid-centroid pairings, is the red object in 'Image 1' described as having increased spatial proximity to cyan objects then the red object in 'Image 2'.
+The appropriate number of measurements to take will likely vary from image to image.
+Taking both too few or too many paired measurements may result in poor detection of real differences in the relative spatial proximity of biomarkers.
+Either, by excluding relevant measurements from the calculation or, by diluting the signal with irrelevant measurements.
+By contrast, the PD<sub>mean/median/max</sub> measurements all show apparent differences between 'Images 1 and 2' with no further analysis decisions needed.

 A second issue with centroid-centroid measurements that PD measurements overcome involves the overreliance of centroid-centroid measurements on accurate object detection.
 Object detection for centroid-centroid measurements is necessary for both fluorescent channels.
-PD measurements by contrast, require object detection in only one channel (in this case, the channel containing the red object).
+PD measurements, by contrast, require object detection in only one channel (in this case, the channel containing the red object).
 This reduced dependency on accurately detecting objects limits the impact of small changes in object detection on the average spatial colocalisation of an image.
-For example, in Figure 2A, Image 3 is a duplicate of Image 2 with a small region of null signal added to divide the closest cyan object (to the red object) such that two objects are now detected (as indicated by the white arrowheads).
-Because of this small change in the image, when averaging the two, three and four closest centroid-centroid measurements, Image 3 is described as being 29.6 %, 29.1 % and 22.
-3 % _more_ spatially colocalised then Image 2.
-By contrast, the PD<sub>median</sub> and PD<sub>max</sub> identified no differences between Image 2 and Image 3.
-The PD<sub>mean</sub> measurement correctly identifies a very small differnce in spatial colocalisation of Image 2 and 3 (95.810 and 95.812 pixels respectively), reflecting the small region of null signal added in Image 3.
+For example, in Figure 2A, 'Image 3' is a duplicate of 'Image 2' with a small region of null signal added to divide the closest cyan object (to the red object) such that two objects are now detected (as indicated by the white arrowheads).
+Because of this small change in the image, when averaging the two, three and four closest centroid-centroid measurements, Image 3 is described as being 29.6 %, 29.1 % and 22.3 % _more_ spatially colocalised then 'Image 2'.
+Indeed if averaging only two centroid-centroid measurements, 'Image 3' appears slightly _more_ spatially colocalised than 'Image 1'.
+By contrast, the PD<sub>median</sub> and PD<sub>max</sub> identified no differences between 'Image 2' and 'Image 3'.
+The PD<sub>mean</sub> measurement correctly identifies a tiny increase in the spatial proximity of Image 2 and 3 (95.810 and 95.812 pixels respectively), reflecting the small region of null signal added in Image 3.
 The PD<sub>min</sub> (edge-edge) measurement is unable to differentiate between all three images and thus is inappropriate in this instance.

 ![**Fig 2 PD measurements provide more robust descriptions of spatial distances then centroid-centroid measurements**](paper/figures/Centroid-Centroid-Figure.png)
 **Fig 2 PD measurements provide more robust descriptions of spatial distances then centroid-centroid measurements**